-And that goes back to faith.
-It’s like what are you?
-What many people think of is like, okay, I’ve been cured of being a sinner and now everything is great.
+That's back to faith.
+What many people think is like, "Okay, I’ve been cured of being a sinner and now everything is great."
 But actually, no. You just found a way to perpetually repair your misdeeds in some way and not be crushed by them.
-So I’m feeling like it's more of a continuous thing rather than just now I'm going to do the Temple and settle this hash once and for all.
+So I’m feeling like it's more of a continuous thing rather than "Okay.
+Now I'm going to do the Temple and settle this hash once and for all."

 in part 2

 This second part was lost only to be found eleven years later.

 at Meridian Gallery in San Francisco in March of 2011.
 He died March 3, 2015.

 , memorial gathering at Richard Berger's Oakland CA studio, April 2016